KimGaba/magento-sales-pulse/README.md

 ### Deploying to Railway

-When deploying to Railway, set the build command to `npm run build` and the start command to `npx serve -s dist -l 8080`.
+When deploying to Railway, set the build command to `npm run build` and either leave the start command empty or set it to `npx serve -s dist -l tcp://0.0.0.0:$PORT`.

 ## How can I deploy this project?